WiZZteXX/z80-assi/README.md

-# z80-assi
+# Z80 Assistent
-Easy emulation, assembling and programming of Z80 processor code using minipro
+All-In-One Emulation, Assembling and Programming of Z80 processor code using minipro

-The program is a little helper to easify the programming of a Z80 processor using a MiniPro TL866 EEPROM programmer and available assembling and emulation software.
-Furthermore, interactive chip selection is possible.
+## FEATURES
+* All-In-One z-80 development program for assembly, emulation, chip programming
+* All Programming steps can be accomplished with only one shell command
+* Compatible with the MiniPro TL866xx series programmers using controlling software by Valentin Dudouyt (https://github.com/vdudouyt/minipro)
+* Interactive chip selection
+* Ability to created ROM-Images with user-provided size and code offset
+* Automatic size detection upon specified chips
+* Globally executable

 ## FILES
 * z80-assideu: German version